-The Agency shall give advance notice to the Community and to the United Kingdom before the arrival of Agency inspectors at facilities or parts of facilities as follows:
+The Agency shall give advance notice to the United Kingdom before the arrival of inspectors at facilities or parts of facilities as follows:

-- (a) for ad hoc inspections in accordance with Article 71(c) at least 24 hours; for those in accordance with Article 71(a) and (b) and for verifications in accordance with Article 50, at least one week; - (b) for special inspections in accordance with Article 73, notice shall be given as promptly as possible after the United Kingdom, the Community and the Agency have consulted in accordance with Article 77, it being understood that the date of inspection will normally have been considered during those consultations; and - (c) for routine inspections in accordance with Article 72, at least 24 hours in respect of the facilities or parts of facilities referred to in Article 80(b) and sealed storage installations containing plutonium or uranium enriched to more than 5%, and one week in all other cases.

-Such notice of inspections shall include the names of the Agency inspectors and shall indicate the facilities or parts thereof to be visited and the period during which they will be visited.
-If the Agency inspectors are to arrive from outside the United Kingdom, the Agency shall also give advance notice of the place and time of their arrival in the United Kingdom.
+- (a) for ad hoc inspections in accordance with Article 69(c), at least 24 hours; for those in accordance with Article 69(a) and (b) and for verifications in accordance with Article 48, at least one week; - (b) for special inspections in accordance with Article 71, notice shall be given as promptly as possible after the United Kingdom and the Agency have consulted in accordance with Article 75, it being understood that the date of inspection will normally have been considered during those consultations; and - (c) for routine inspections in accordance with Article 70, at least 24 hours in respect of the facilities or parts of facilities referred to in Article 78(b) and sealed storage installations containing plutonium or uranium enriched to more than 5%, and one week in all other cases.
+Such notice of inspections shall include the names of the inspectors and shall indicate the facilities or parts thereof to be visited and the period during which they will be visited.
+If the inspectors are to arrive from outside the United Kingdom, the Agency shall also give advance notice of the place and time of their arrival in the United Kingdom.

-Notwithstanding the provisions of Article 83, the Agency may, as a supplementary measure, carry out without advance notification a portion of the routine inspections pursuant to Article 80 in accordance with the principle of random sampling.
-In performing any unannounced inspections, the Agency shall fully take into account any operational programme provided to it in accordance with Article 64(b).
-Moreover, whenever practicable, and on the basis of the operational programme, it shall advise the United Kingdom and the Community periodically of its general programme of announced and unannounced inspections, specifying the general periods when inspections are foreseen.
-In carrying out any unannounced inspections the Agency shall make every effort to minimize any practical difficulties for the Community, for the United Kingdom and for facility operators bearing in mind the relevant provisions of Articles 44 and 89.
-Similarly the United Kingdom and the Community shall make every effort to facilitate the task of Agency inspectors.
+Notwithstanding the provisions of Article 81, the Agency may, as a supplementary measure, carry out without advance notification a portion of the routine inspections pursuant to Article 78 in accordance with the principle of random sampling.
+In performing any unannounced inspections, the Agency shall fully take into account any operational programme provided to it in accordance with Article 62(b).
+Moreover, whenever practicable, and on the basis of the operational programme, it shall advise the United Kingdom periodically of its general programme of announced and unannounced inspections, specifying the general periods when inspections are foreseen.
+In carrying out any unannounced inspections the Agency shall make every effort to minimize any practical difficulties for the United Kingdom and for facility operators bearing in mind the relevant provisions of Articles 43 and 87.
+Similarly the United Kingdom shall make every effort to facilitate the task of the inspectors.

-Designation of Agency inspectors
+Designation of inspectors

-The following procedures shall apply to the designation of Agency inspectors in accordance with Article 9:
+The following procedures shall apply to the designation of inspectors:

-- (a) the Director General shall inform the United Kingdom and the Community in writing of the name, qualifications., nationality, grade and such other particulars as may be relevant, of each Agency official he proposes for designation as an Agency inspector for the United Kingdom; - (b) the United Kingdom and the Community shall inform the Director General within thirty days of the receipt of such a proposal whether the proposal is accepted; - (c) the Director General may designate each official who has been accepted by the United Kingdom and the Community as one of the Agency inspectors for the United Kingdom, and shall inform the United Kingdom and the Community of such designations; and - (d) the Director General, acting in response to a request by the United Kingdom or the Community or on his own initiative, shall immediately inform the United Kingdom and the Community of the withdrawal of the designation of any official as an Agency inspector for the United Kingdom.
+- (a) the Director General shall inform the United Kingdom in writing of the name, qualifications, nationality, grade and such other particulars as may be relevant, of each Agency official proposed for designation as an inspector for the United Kingdom; - (b) the United Kingdom shall inform the Director General within thirty days of the receipt of such a proposal whether it accepts the proposal; - (c) the Director General may designate each official who has been accepted by the United Kingdom as one of the inspectors for the United Kingdom, and shall inform the United Kingdom of such designations; and - (d) the Director General, acting in response to a request by the United Kingdom or on his/her own initiative, shall immediately inform the United Kingdom of the withdrawal of the designation of any official as an inspector for the United Kingdom.

-However, in respect of Agency inspectors needed for verifications in accordance with Article 50 and to carry out ad hoc inspections in accordance with Article 71(a) and (b) designation procedures shall be completed if possible within thirty days after the entry into force of this Agreement.
-If such designation appears impossible within this time limit, Agency inspectors for such purposes shall be designated on a temporary basis.
+However, in respect of inspectors needed for verifications in accordance with Article 48 and to carry out ad hoc inspections in accordance with Article 69(a) and (b) designation procedures shall be completed if possible within thirty days after the entry into force of this Agreement.
+If such designation appears impossible within this time limit, inspectors for such purposes shall be designated on a temporary basis.